wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.9.4 =
+= 1.9.4.1 =
-* Made various performance and speed optimization improvements, added gzip compression to both external JavaScript files, made various other code improvements, and updated the spam filters.
+* Fixed a bug with some of the anti-spam checks on certain server configurations with dynamic IP addresses, made various code improvements, and updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==